pingcap/docs-tidb-operator/en/get-started.md

 🏄  Done! kubectl is now configured to use "minikube"
 ```

-If you have trouble accessing Docker Hub, you may use local gcr.io mirrors such as `registry.cn-hangzhou.aliyuncs.com/google_containers`.
+If you have trouble accessing Docker Hub, you might use your local gcr.io mirrors such as `registry.cn-hangzhou.aliyuncs.com/google_containers`.

 {{< copyable "shell-regular" >}}